jobinau/pg_gather/README.md

 * `gather_report.sql`, which analyzes the collected data and generates detailed HTML reports.

 !!! note

-    The project is built using psql, the native command-line interface for PostgreSQL, and relies solely on SQL features.
+   The project is built using `psql`, the native command-line interface for PostgreSQL, and relies solely on SQL features.

 **Supported PostgreSQL Versions**: 10, 11, 12, 13, 14, 15, 16 & 17.

 **Older versions**: For PostgeSQL versions 9.6 or older, refer to the [documentation page](docs/oldversions.md).

-## `pg_gather` Highlights
+## `pg_gather` highlights

 1. **Security Through Transparency:**